kdeldycke/kevin-deldycke-blog/content/posts/pushing-git-subversion-wordpress-plugin-repository.md

     $ git rebase --interactive --preserve-merges refs/remotes/trunk
     $ git svn dcommit

-And it magically fixed the issue ! :)
+And it magically fixed the issue! :)

-I'm quite happy now to have a clearly identified workflow to push my Git updates to Subversion ! :)
+I'm quite happy now to have a clearly identified workflow to push my Git updates to Subversion! :)